 The metadata server responds to state changing operations by executing them against the respective data files on the storage devices.
-It then sends the storage device open stateid as part of the layout (see the ffm\stateid in Section 5.1) and it is then used by the client for executing READ/WRITE operations against the storage device.
+It then sends the storage device open stateid as part of the layout (see the ffm_stateid in Section 5.1) and it is then used by the client for executing READ/WRITE operations against the storage device.

-Standalone NFSv4.1+ storage devices that do not return the EXCHGID4\FLAG\USE\PNFS\DS flag to EXCHANGE\ID are used the same way as NFSv4 storage devices.
+NFSv4.1+ storage devices that do not return the EXCHGID4 FLAG USE PNFS DS flag set to EXCHANGE ID are indicating that they are loosely coupled.
+As such, they are treated the same way as NFSv4 storage devices.

-NFSv4.1+ clustered storage devices that do identify themselves with the EXCHGID4\FLAG\USE\PNFS\DS flag to EXCHANGE\ID use a back-end control protocol as described in [RFC5661] to implement a global stateid model as defined there.
+NFSv4.1+ storage devices that do identify themselves with the EXCHGID4 FLAG USE PNFS DS flag set to EXCHANGE ID are stongly coupled.
+They will be using a back-end control protocol as described in [RFC5661] to implement a global stateid model as defined there.